How to delete your Apple ID

 Any questions?

 I'm wishing you all the best in this endeavor!
-If your run into any problems along the way, be sure to gimme a shout in the comments or over on Twitter.
+If you run into any problems along the way, be sure to gimme a shout in the comments or over on Twitter.